 In an interview, HP’s Richard Kerris said that HP is aiming for the enterprise, not Apple.
 However, like any good enterprise software vendor, SAP is pursuing Apple iOS first because it is leading the market.
 The HP Touchpad, Blackberry PlayBook, and various Android tablets like the Motorola Xoom and Samsung Galaxy Tab 10.1 all show signs of promise, but none have been declared better than Apple’s iPad.
 Although my Xcelsius Guru fans are keen on seeing their dashboards on a tablet that supports Adobe Flash, the mobile Flash player remains in beta and flaky.

-Regarding SAP BusinessObjects Explorer, version 4.02 is available today for the Apple iPod Touch, iPhone, and iPad (click here to download Explorer from the iTunes App Store).
+Regarding SAP BusinessObjects Explorer, version 4.02 is available today for the Apple iPod Touch, iPhone, and iPad.
 It will be available “Q4” for Android and “early next year” for the Blackberry Playbook.
 Next year, we’ll see

 BI 4.1 Feature Pack 3 and Exploration Views, taking Explorer to the next level.
 Although today’s webcast did not address SAP BI Mobile for the iPad (click here to download BI Mobile from the iTunes App Store), clearly SAP has prioritized Apple iOS development above other mobile platforms.
 And they’re not alone.
 Honestly, I’m surprised that HP isn’t writing checks Microsoft-style to convince vendors like SAP to move apps like Explorer to webOS regardless of its market share.
 Speaking of Microsoft, it is conspicuously absent from this year’s horse race with Apple.
 It seems that we’ll have to wait until next year’s Windows 8 (see related article, First Impressions of Microsoft Windows 8) to see what a true Microsoft tablet looks like.